kgisl/project-ideas/ias/KITE_CMVO.md

   - Achieve 100% student satisfaction; achieve 100% faculty satisfaction

 #### Infrequently asked Questions (IAQs)

 0. What is daily improvement?
 How is that useful?
 1. What has culture got to do with values, mission and vision?
 2. Why a core mission question instead of the required core mission statement?
 3. How is envisioned future different from a vision?
 4. How are values and mission relevant to each other?
 5. How is the vision and objectives connected?
-6. Why 10,440 hours?
+7. Why 10,440 hours?
 What goes into the calculation of that?
     - 10 hours/day \* 261 days/year \* 4 years/course
+6. Why 10,440 hours?
+What does that really convey?
-7. Why specify number of hours available as part of the mission?
+8. Why specify number of hours available as part of the mission?
-8. Genius occurs more than once in this document.
+9. Genius occurs more than once in this document.
 What gives?
-9. What is the purpose of this document?
+10. What is the purpose of this document?
 Is it well received by the stakeholders of the organisation?
-10. Why focus on the traits of students to be transformed?
+11. Why focus on the traits of students to be transformed?
 Transformation will focus on which traits?
-11. What has "God" (தெய்வம்) to do with our operating culture?
+12. What has "God" (தெய்வம்) to do with our operating culture?
 Why not remain spiritually agnostic and be more inclusive?

  #### Notes